topnodrog/JunctionGenerator/iterations/v6-tool-library-integration/README.md

-# Archon V6 - Tool Library and MCP Integration
+# JunctionGenerator V6 - Tool Library and MCP Integration

-This is the sixth iteration of the Archon project, building upon V5 by implementing a comprehensive library of prebuilt tools, examples, and MCP server integrations.
+This is the sixth iteration of the JunctionGenerator project, building upon V5 by implementing a comprehensive library of prebuilt tools, examples, and MCP server integrations.
 The system retains the multi-agent coding workflow with specialized refiner agents from V5, but now adds a powerful advisor agent that can recommend and incorporate prebuilt components.

 What makes V6 special is its approach to reducing development time and hallucinations through component reuse.
 The advisor agent can now analyze the user's requirements and recommend relevant prebuilt tools, examples, and MCP server integrations from the agent-resources library.
-This significantly enhances Archon's capabilities and reduces the need to create everything from scratch.
+This significantly enhances JunctionGenerator's capabilities and reduces the need to create everything from scratch.

 1. **Advisor Agent**: Recommends relevant prebuilt tools, examples, and MCP servers
 2. **Tools Refiner Agent**: Now also validates and optimizes MCP server configurations